Traveling to the Cemetery of My People, Part One

 We drove on through my thoughts.
 Instead of livestock on these farms, I saw long, low buildings with chickens crowded inside.
 My bittersweet mood suits Mister just fine, but Jolene is restless with boredom.

 Just outside of Karlstad, Minnesota, an enormous bear galloped out of the trees.
 He crossed the road in three long strides and disappeared into the woods on the other side.
 It happened so quickly I thought he might be a mirage.
-I did not get a photo of the bear, or the pelicans in the slew, or the loons roosting in a dead tree, or the snow geese on the wing, or the pheasants rising up from the brush.
-I did get a photo of a turkey who stood still long enough.
+I did not get a photo of the bear, or the pelicans in the slew, or the cormorants roosting in a dead tree.
+Or the snow geese on the wing, or the pheasants rising from the brush.

+I did get a photo of a turkey who stood still long enough for me.
 Like him, I’ve got a jerky stride.
 I’m not lost and not home.
 We are thirty miles from Canada.
 In a few minutes, we will turn west.
 The same direction the bear was heading.

 To be continued.